NoLieNoSean/NoNotes/content/Notes/PROB_L8.md

 0 & x< 0.
 \end{cases}
 $$
-An important property of exponentially distributed random variables is that if $X$ is such a variable, then
+An important property of exponentially distributed random variables is the following:
 $$
 P(X> a)P(X> b)=P(X> a+b),\quad a\geq 0\text{ and }b\geq 0,
 $$